TahirRiaz/terralense-example-eval/for-each/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve for_each iterations, track `each.key` and `each.value` references, and handle output references in locals.
+**Expected Resolution**: Terralens should resolve for_each iterations, track `each.key` and `each.value` references, and handle output references in locals.

 ---